SpellboundScents/ChatGPT/README.md

 ---

-⚠️ **You are viewing the `dev` branch.**
-This branch is used for **active development and new feature testing**.
-Features here may be **unfinished, unstable, or non-functional**.
-If you’re looking for the most stable version, please check the [main branch](https://github.com/SpellboundScents/ChatGPT/tree/main).

----

 ## 📖 About This Fork

 This repository is a **modern fork** of [isaccanedo/ChatGPT](https://github.com/isaccanedo/ChatGPT), which itself was forked from the original [lencx/ChatGPT](https://github.com/lencx/ChatGPT).